kevinmartz/Rusty-Smart-Stitch/docs/edges_explained.md

 2. Lower edges = larger checked region
 3. No impact on processing speed
 4. Only affects what parts of each row are checked

+## Note on Recent Updates

+Please be aware that the `slicelogic` module has undergone significant updates.
+Ensure that you check the module for any changes that may affect how edges are applied during image processing.